nickdunwell/milestone-project1/TESTING.md

 [W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
 It was also used to validate the CSS.

-* index.html - Error: Duplicat ID (<div class="card" id="meet">).
+* index.html - [index.html](.
 When I tried to take it out, the imagery was wrong, so hav eleft them in.
 * booking.html - Passed, no errors
 * success.html - Passed, no errors.